ono-midori/ono-midori.github.io/techs/zguide.md

 #### Getting the Context Right

 ZeroMQ applications always start by creating a context, and then using that for creating sockets.
-In C, it's the zmq_ctx_new() call.
+In C, it's the `zmq_ctx_new()` call.
 You should create and use exactly one context in your process.
 Technically, the context is the container for all sockets in a single process, and acts as the transport for inproc sockets, which are the fastest way to connect threads in one process.
 If at runtime a process has two contexts, these are like separate ZeroMQ instances.
 If that's explicitly what you want, OK, but otherwise remember:

-Call zmq_ctx_new() once at the start of a process, and zmq_ctx_destroy() once at the end.
+> Call `zmq_ctx_new()` once at the start of a process, and `zmq_ctx_destroy()` once at the end.

-If you're using the fork() system call, do zmq_ctx_new() after the fork and at the beginning of the child process code.
+If you're using the `fork()` system call, do `zmq_ctx_new()` after the fork and at the beginning of the child process code.
 In general, you want to do interesting (ZeroMQ) stuff in the children, and boring process management in the parent.

 #### Making a Clean Exit

 Classy programmers share the same motto as classy hit men: always clean-up when you finish the job.
 When you use ZeroMQ in a language like Python, stuff gets automatically freed for you.
 But when using C, you have to carefully free objects when you're finished with them or else you get memory leaks, unstable applications, and generally bad karma.

 Memory leaks are one thing, but ZeroMQ is quite finicky about how you exit an application.
-The reasons are technical and painful, but the upshot is that if you leave any sockets open, the zmq_ctx_destroy() function will hang forever.
-And even if you close all sockets, zmq_ctx_destroy() will by default wait forever if there are pending connects or sends unless you set the LINGER to zero on those sockets before closing them.
+The reasons are technical and painful, but the upshot is that if you leave any sockets open, the `zmq_ctx_destroy()` function will hang forever.
+And even if you close all sockets, `zmq_ctx_destroy()` will by default wait forever if there are pending connects or sends unless you set the LINGER to zero on those sockets before closing them.

 The ZeroMQ objects we need to worry about are messages, sockets, and contexts.
 Luckily it's quite simple, at least in simple programs:

-- Use zmq_send() and zmq_recv() when you can, as it avoids the need to work with zmq_msg_t objects.
+- Use `zmq_send()` and `zmq_recv()` when you can, as it avoids the need to work with zmq_msg_t objects.
-- If you do use zmq_msg_recv(), always release the received message as soon as you're done with it, by calling zmq_msg_close().
+- If you do use `zmq_msg_recv()`, always release the received message as soon as you're done with it, by calling `zmq_msg_close()`.
 - If you are opening and closing a lot of sockets, that's probably a sign that you need to redesign your application.
 In some cases socket handles won't be freed until you destroy the context.
-- When you exit the program, close your sockets and then call zmq_ctx_destroy().
+- When you exit the program, close your sockets and then call `zmq_ctx_destroy()`.
 This destroys the context.

 This is at least the case for C development.
 In a language with automatic object destruction, sockets and contexts will be destroyed as you leave the scope.
 If you use exceptions you'll have to do the clean-up in something like a "final" block, the same as for any resource.

 If you're doing multithreaded work, it gets rather more complex than this.
 We'll get to multithreading in the next chapter, but because some of you will, despite warnings, try to run before you can safely walk, below is the quick and dirty guide to making a clean exit in a multithreaded ZeroMQ application.

-First, do not try to use the same socket from multiple threads.
+First, *do not try to use the same socket from multiple threads*.
 Please don't explain why you think this would be excellent fun, just please don't do it.
-Next, you need to shut down each socket that has ongoing requests.
-The proper way is to set a low LINGER value (1 second), and then close the socket.
+Next, *you need to shut down each socket that has ongoing requests.
+The proper way is to set a low LINGER value (1 second), and then close the socket*.
 If your language binding doesn't do this for you automatically when you destroy a context, I'd suggest sending a patch.

 Finally, destroy the context.
 This will cause any blocking receives or polls or sends in attached threads (i.e., which share the same context) to return with an error.
 Catch that error, and then set linger on, and close sockets in that thread, and exit.
 Do not destroy the same context twice.
-The zmq_ctx_destroy in the main thread will block until all sockets it knows about are safely closed.
+The `zmq_ctx_destroy` in the main thread will block until all sockets it knows about are safely closed.

 Voila!
 It's complex and painful enough that any language binding author worth his or her salt will do this automatically and make the socket closing dance unnecessary.